-December 12th is the Feast Day of Guadalupe – Patron Saint of Mexico and my absolutely favorite holiday ever.
+December 12th is the Feast Day of Guadalupe – Patron Saint of Mexico and my absolutely favorite Mexican holiday, ever.

 Holy cards with medallions of the Virgin for sale on the street.
 Such very good schwag at this event.
 More on that in a sec.

 Waiting in a really long line to offer Poinsettia’s to the Virgin and get a blessing.

 If you’ve ever spent time in Southern Mexico, especially Oaxaca and Chiapas, and visited one of the churches, you’ll know that there is something different here.
 It’s a different kind of Catholic.
 Way more indigenous or pre-Christian traditions mingle with the Catholic.